jkempf42/kube-volttron/cluster-config/README.md

 maintaining multi-interface pods difficult.
 These directions walk you
 through:

+- Creating and configuring two VMs to run the central node and the gateway node.
+Two options are described:
+	1. Create both VMs using VirtualBox on a local server or laptop,
+	2. Create the central node VM in a cloud VM and the gateway VM in a VirtualBox VM on a local server or laptop.

-- Installing and configuring a Wireguard VPN running through a `wg0` interface on a central node and a gateway node VM.
+- Installing and configuring a Wireguard VPN running through a `wg0` interface between the central node and gateway node VMs.

+- Installing and configuring the basic Kubernetes and `kubeadm` packages on both nodes.

+- Creating a cluster with `kubeadm` in which the central node is installed as a control node, although it is configured to run workloads too, and the gateway node is configured as a worker node.

-- Installing and configuring the basic Kubernetes services on both nodes and `kubeadm` on both nodes, and the Flannel and Multus CNI plugins on the central node.
+- Installing and
+configuring the Flannel and Multus CNI (Container Network Interface) plugins on the central node.
 Flannel is used for the intra-cluster, pod-to-pod network, and Multus is used to provide a second interface for pods running in the gateway nodes that have special networking needs, like, for example, using broadcast to discover devices in the site's local area network.
-Pods can't access the site local network through Flannel.[^1]
+Pods can't access the site local network directly through Flannel.

-- Creating a cluster with `kubeadm` in which the gateway node is connected to the central node and listed as a worker.

-The instructions were developed on a configuration consisting of VirtualBox on an Ubuntu 20.04 host, with two Ubuntu 20.04 VMs on the same host, one for the central node and one for the gateway node.
-It will also probably work for two bare metal hosts or two VMs running in the local network.
-If you try a cloud VM, since
-the Volttron Central dashboard is exposed in by using the `externalIPs` key in the `vcentral-service.yml`, it will run afoul of the cloud virtual networking.
-You will need to set up a load balancer with the cloud provider and expose the `vcentral` service as a `LoadBalancer` service.

-[^1] Some CNI plugins that do not use overlays ("flat" drivers) may allow broadcast and direct access to the host network, this is an area for future work.
+The instructions were developed on the Ubuntu 20.04 operating system, so your mileage may vary if you use a different one.

-## Installing and configuring the central and gateway base nodes with a Wireguard VPN.
+## Option 1: Creating and configuring the VMs for both the central and gateway nodes using VirtualBox.

-### Installing and configuring the central node.

-The first step is to bring up a VM running Ubuntu 20.04 on a VirtualBox VM.
-A central node VM
-with 2 VCPUs and 4 GB RAM is recommended.
-After installing the VM, you should configure the network to open port 51820 for incoming traffic if necessary, since this is the port Wireguard uses, in addition to port 22 for `ssh` access Also, write down the public IP address assigned to the VM and reserve the address if necessary so that the VM will get the same address every time it boots.
-If you are using a VirtualBox VM for both your central node and gateway node, you should follow the directions in the next section for creating a central node.

-### Installing and configuring a VirtualBox VM
+VMs running Ubuntu 20.04 with 2 vCPUs and 4 GB RAM are recommended.

-You will need a base VM or operating system with one interface for the central node and two network interfaces to support a two interface gateway pod.
-How you configure an additional interface depends on what operating system and/or VM manager you are using.
+The VM for the central node requires one network interface while the VM for the gateway node requires two interfaces to support a two interface gateway pod.
+The following instructions step you through creating the two VMs on VirtualBox.
-Kube-volttron was developed on
-Ubuntu 20.04 using the VirtualBox VMM.

-The next sections
+### Import an ISO or clone an existing VM.

-describe how to create a VM on VirtualBox.
-If you are using a VM for both your central node and gateway node, you should follow the directions in these sections twice.
+You will need two VMs, one for the central node and one for the gateway node, so follow the instructions in this section twice.

-#### Clone a VM or import an ISO for a new one.
+To import a VM, you should have an ISO image of the VM available.
+Click on the *New* button in the top menu of the VirtualBox app and follow the series of dialog boxes to import the image.

-Clone an existing VM using VirtualBox by right clicking on the VM in the left side menu bar and choosing *Clone* from the VM menu.
+To clone an existing VM, right clicking on the VM you want to clone in the left side menu bar and choosing *Clone* from the VM menu.
 The VM should have the same memory and disk as for the central node.
+Name the central node VM `central-node` and the gateway node VM `gateway-node`.
 In the *MAC Address Policy* pulldown, scroll down to the setting *Generate new MAC addresses for all network adaptors*.
-It is important that each VM have a unique MAC address because Kubernetes uses the MAC address as part of its algorithm to name pods.
+It is important that each VM has a unique MAC address because Kubernetes uses the MAC address as part of its algorithm to name pods.

-#### Bring up the Network Settings tab
+### Bring up the Network Settings tab
 After the clone finishes,
 right click on the new VM in the left side menu bar of the VirtualBox app to bring up the VM menu, then click on *Settings*.
 When